samblenny/pumpkin-toss-game/README.md

    and experiment.

-3. Once I have a scene I like, make a new layer for the spritesheet and copy chunks of the other layers into the spritesheet layer.
+3. Once I have a scene I like, make a new layer for the spritesheet and copy chunks of the other layers into the spritesheet layer, aligning the tiles into an 8x8 grid.

-4. Hide all the other layers except the spritesheet and the background, then use Pixaki's PNG export feature to export the sprites.
-Also, take a a screenshot with that includes the 8x8 grid lines.
+4. Hide all the other layers except the spritesheet and the background, then use Pixaki's PNG export feature to export the spritesheet.
+Also, take a a screenshot of the spritesheet layer with the 8x8 grid lines.
 Annotating this screenshot with sprite tile numbers makes it a lot easier to write the code for assembling spritesheet tiles into sprites with animation cycles.